Select Page

 The next steps should be written inside the opening and closing tags, <head> & </head>

-Type <meta name=“description” content=“a narrative about cone” />.
+Type <meta name=“description” content=“All about Jon Cone’s life” >.
 This tells the browser what the site is about.

-There are other <meta /> that may be entered but they are not yet necessary.
+There are other <meta /> that may be entered but they are less necessary.

 index.html